thisisevilevil/evilevil365/_drafts/2024-04-08-UpdateDriversBIOS-DellCommandUpdate.md

 ---
-title: "Update Drivers and BIOS with Dell Command | Update managed using Intune"
+title: "Update Drivers and BIOS with Dell Command | Update managed using Configuration Profiles in Microsoft Intune"
 date: DRAFT2024-04-08
 categories:
   - Dell